Great-grandmother who just finished radiation treatments for breast cancer wins $5M lottery prize

 Osborne, who has worked for decades providing transportation for Amish people, said she doesn’t plan to retire anytime soon.
 But she does have another trip in mind.

 “I don’t know what I’d do with myself, I have to keep moving,” she said.
-"I think I’ll invest some of the prize, sure, but then go to Alaska,” she said.
+"I think I’ll invest some of the prize, sure, but then go to Alaska.”

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.